-These homemade raspberry lemon muffins with a crumb topping will rise beautifully and bake to a golden brown.
-The lemon flavor is in the batter and the glaze, which can be omitted if you want a quick bite before they cool down.
+These homemade raspberry lemon muffins with a buttery crumb topping will rise beautifully and bake to a golden brown.
+The lemon flavor is in the batter and the glaze.
+The latter can be omitted if you want a quick bite before they cool down.
 They are ready in 45 minutes and freeze wonderfully.

 Raspberries and lemon are classic flavors and muffins are essential in every home baker's repertoire.